Kweilin incident

-The Kweilin incident occurred on August 24, 1938 when a Douglas DC-2 airliner named Kweilin carrying 18 passengers and crew was shot down by Japanese aircraft in China.
-There were fourteen fatalities.
+The Kweilin incident occurred on 24 August 1938 when a Douglas DC-2 airliner named Kweilin carrying 18 passengers and crew was shot down by Japanese aircraft in China.
+There were fifteen fatalities including two crew.
 It was the first civilian airliner in history to be shot down by hostile aircraft.
-The pilot was American and the crew and passengers Chinese.
+The pilot of the downed aircraft was American and the crew and passengers Chinese.
 As it was unprecedented for a civilian aircraft to be attacked, there was international diplomatic outrage over the incident.
-In the United States, it helped solidify the view that Japan was morally wrong in their war against China, but the incident was not enough to spur the US into action against Japan despite Chinese entreaties.
-The Kweilin was rebuilt, renamed as the Chungking and destroyed by the Japanese in a second attack two years later.
+In the United States, it helped solidify the view that Japan was morally wrong in its war against China, however the incident was not enough to spur the United States into action against Japan despite Chinese entreaties.
+The Kweilin was rebuilt, renamed as the Chungking and destroyed by the Japanese army in a second attack two years later.

-Kweilin Incident
+Kweilin incident

-DC-2 number 32 Kweilin was owned by China National Aviation Corporation (CNAC), one of the first commercial airlines in China.
+DC-2 number 32 Kweilin was owned by the China National Aviation Corporation (CNAC), one of the first commercial airlines in China.
 It was operated under contract by Pan American pilots and management who were mostly American in 1938.
-The plane was on a routine civilian passenger flight from the British colony of Hong Kong to Wuchow, the first stop en route to Chungking and Chengtu in Szechwan province.
-From Hong Kong, Chengtu was over 750 miles to the northwest.
+The plane was on a routine civilian passenger flight from the British colony of Hong Kong to Wuzhou, the first stop en route to Chongqing and Chengdu in Sichuan province.
+From Hong Kong, Chengdu was over 750 miles to the northwest.
 The flight had fourteen passengers, plus a steward, radio operator Joe Loh, copilot Lieu Chung-chuan, and American pilot Hugh Leslie Woods.

 The Kweilin left Hong Kong at 8:04 am.
 At 8:30 am, soon after entering Chinese airspace, Woods spotted eight Japanese pontoon-fitted planes in what he believed to be an attacking formation.
 Woods took evasive maneuvers by circling into a cloud bank and was fired upon by the Japanese planes, their intentions made clear.
 As the DC-2 was unarmed, Woods put it into a fast dive to find a place to make an emergency landing, but the fields were rice paddies crisscrossed with dikes.
 Woods saw a river and made a perfect water landing with no injuries or damage; the plane was designed to float.
 However, Woods soon discovered he was the only person aboard who knew how to swim and the swift current bore the plane into full view of the circling Japanese planes.
 They began to strafe it with machine gun fire.
 Woods saw an unused boat on shore and swam to retrieve it.
 During the swim he was repeatedly strafed with machine gun fire but was not hit.
 On reaching shore, he saw the plane had drifted far down river and was so riddled with bullets it was sinking with only the tail and wing still visible.
 After about an hour of continuous attacks the Japanese planes left.
-The survivors were Woods, the radio operator Joe Loh and a wounded passenger, Lou Zhaonian.
+Among the survivors were Woods, the radio operator Joe Loh and a wounded passenger, Lou Zhaonian.
 The dead included two women, a five-year-old boy and a baby.
 One victim had been hit thirteen times.